mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

         D[(PostgreSQL)]
     end
     subgraph GH [GitHub]
+        I[Issue]
+        E[Approve Action]
-        E[Build Action]
+        BW[Build Action]
         R[Repository]
     end
     A -->|POST JSON| B
     B <-->|verify token| T
-    B -->|INSERT| D
+    B -->|INSERT pending| D
+    B -->|open issue| I
+    I -->|approved label| E
+    E -->|UPDATE approved| D
-    B -->|repository_dispatch| E
+    E -->|workflow_call| BW
-    E -->|SELECT approved| D
+    BW -->|SELECT approved| D
-    E -->|zola build| R
+    BW -->|zola build| R
     R --> S([Live Site])
 {% end %}

 A form on the page posts JSON to a Cloudflare Worker.
-The Worker validates the input, checks a Turnstile CAPTCHA token, hashes the email and IP, and inserts the comment into a Neon PostgreSQL table.
-It then fires a `repository_dispatch` event at GitHub, which triggers the build workflow directly.
-That workflow queries the database, writes `comments.toml` files into the workspace, runs `zola build`, and deploys.
-The TOML files are ephemeral: they exist only during the build and are never committed back to the repository.
+The Worker validates the input, checks a Turnstile CAPTCHA token, hashes the email and IP, and inserts the comment into Neon with `status = 'pending'`.
+It then opens a GitHub issue containing the comment text for review.
+When I add the `approved` label to that issue, an Actions workflow sets the status to `'approved'` in the database, closes the issue, and calls the build workflow.
+That build queries all approved comments, writes ephemeral `comments.toml` files into the workspace, runs `zola build`, and deploys.
+The TOML files are never committed back to the repository.

 ## The submission flow in detail